nntthuy-axonivy/mailstore-connector/mailstore-connector-product/README.md

 ### From Java or Ivy Script

-Use `com.axonivy.connector.mailstore.MailStoreService.messageIterator(String, String, String, boolean, Predicate<Message>, Comparator<Message>)` to get an interator to new mails in a folder on a mail store.
-You can then iterate through the "new" mails in this folder dependeing on the given flags.
-If a destination folder is set, then mails which were handled successfully will be moved there.
-If the delete flag is set, then mails which were handled successfully will be deleted from the source folder.
+1. Use `com.axonivy.connector.mailstore.MailStoreService.messageIterator(String, String, String, boolean, Predicate<Message>, Comparator<Message>)` to obtain an iterator over new emails in a specific folder of a mail store.
+You can then iterate through these messages based on the provided filter and configuration flags.
+  - If a **destination folder** is specified, messages that are successfully handled will be **moved** there.
+  - If the **delete flag** is set, successfully handled messages will be **deleted** from the source folder instead.

-A filter can be defined to match only specific mails.
-Standard filters to filter for parts of the subject, sender, recipients,... are provided directly but filters follow the standard Java `Predicate<Message>` interface and can be easily defined and combined with existing Java functionality (like `Predicate.and` or `Predicate.or`).
+2. A filter can be defined to match only specific messages.
+Standard filters are provided to match parts of the **subject**, **sender**, **recipients**, and more.
+  - Filters are based on the standard Java `Predicate<Message>` interface and can be easily defined and combined using standard Java functionality such as `Predicate.and(...)` or `Predicate.or(...)`.

-Similar to filter, the sort follows the standard Java `Comparator<Message>` interface and can sort sent date, received date, subject,...
+3. Similar to filter, the sort follows the standard Java `Comparator<Message>` interface and can sort sent date, received date, subject,...

-A typical call reading mails with a certain subject `Request 12345` from the `inbox` and moving then to an `archive` after successfull handling would be created like this:
+4. A typical call that reads emails with a specific subject like `Request 12345` from the `inbox` folder and moves them to an `archive` folder after successful processing can be written as follows:

 ```java
 MessageIteraor it = MailsStoreService.messageIterator("etherealImaps", "INBOX", "archive", true, MailStoreService.subjectMatches(".*Request [0-9]+.*"), new MessageComparator())
 ```

-When you are finished handling an Email successfully, you should call the `handledMessage(boolean)` function, so the iterator will perform the configured action for this Email.
-Not calling this function or calling this function with `false` will leave the Email in the store and it will be delivered in the next run.
+When you have successfully handled an email, you should call the `handledMessage(boolean)` function.
+This informs the iterator to perform the configured action (e.g., move or delete) for that message.

+If you do **not** call this function, or if you call it with `false`, the message will remain in the store and will be delivered again during the next run.

 ### As a sub-process

-All Email-handling can also be performed calling the provided sub-process `MailStoreConnector.handleMessages` and overriding the process to handle a single Email `MessageHandler.handleMessage`.
-Handling of mails will be marked as successful, when the overridden process returns with `handled=true` (and does not throw an error).
+All Email-handling can also be performed calling the provided sub-process `MailStoreConnector.handleMessages` and overriding the process to handle a single email `MessageHandler.handleMessage`.
+Handling of emails will be marked as successful, when the overridden process returns with `handled=true` (and does not throw an error).

 ### Message handling